-* Site of Coconut Grove Convention Center.
+* Site of the Coconut Grove Convention Center.
 This former Pan Am hangar, attached to the Dinner Key Marina in 1930, was used as a Naval Air Station, a convention center, a concert hall, a 6,900-seat sports arena (the Floridians played a few home games here), and as the indoor-scenes studio for the USA Network show Burn Notice.

 It's also been known as the Dinner Key Auditorium.
 Under that name, on March 1, 1969, The Doors gave a concert here, and lead singer Jim Morrison supposedly committed an indecent act there.
 (Yeah, he told the crowd, "I'm from Florida!
 I went to Florida State!
 Then I got smart and moved to California!")

 It was demolished in 2013, and a park is being built on the site.
 2700 S. Bayshore Drive, at Pan American Drive & 27th Avenue, in the Coconut Grove section of town.
 Number 102 Bus to Number 48.

 * Gusman Center for the Performing Arts.
 Formerly the Olympic Theater, Elvis sang here on August 3 and 4, 1956.
 174 E. Flagler Street, downtown.